 Validate Stage 3 – Data Validation

-The SVAA will further validate MSID Pair Notifications to be allocated to Secondary BM Units against reference data held by the relevant SMRS and published on the Electricity Central Online Enquiry Service (ECOES).
+The SVAA will further validate MSID Pair Notifications to be allocated to Secondary BM Units7 against reference data held by the relevant SMRS and published on the Electricity Central Online Enquiry Service (ECOES).
 This validation will ensure that:

+each MSID is registered in the ECOES Database;

-a MSID allocated to a Secondary BM Unit must be a HH Metering System;
+each MSID is a SVA HH Metering System;

-a MSID allocated to a Secondary BM Unit must not be disconnected; and
+each MSID notified by a Lead Party is allocated to a Secondary BM Unit;

+each MSID is not disconnected; and

-the MSID GSP Group has been recorded correctly.
+the GSP Group for each MSID has been recorded correctly.

 3.2 Amendments to MSID Pair Allocation

-Where a Lead Party wishes to retrospectively correct a MSID Pair Allocation error, and that where correction of the identified error ensures that the future accuracy of Settlement, the SVAA shall facilitate such amendments for Settlement Days prior to having undergone the R1 VAR Run.
+Where a Lead Party or the NETSO wishes to retrospectively correct a MSID Pair Allocation error and, where correction of the identified error ensures that the future accuracy of Settlement, the SVAA shall facilitate such amendments for Settlement Days prior to having undergone the R1 VAR Run.

-To clarify, only existing MSID Pair Allocations qualify for a Retrospective MSID Pair Allocation Error.
+To clarify, only existing MSID Pair Allocations qualify for a Retrospective MSID Pair Allocation error correction.

-The obligation remains with the Lead Party to ensure, wherever possible, that accurate data is entered into the SVA Metering System Balancing Services Register for use in Settlement.
+The obligation remains with the Lead Party or the NETSO to ensure, wherever possible, that accurate data is submitted to the SVA Metering System Register for use in Settlement.

 3.3 Disputed MSID Pair Allocation Resolution